The flu campaign for 2016/2017 ended on 30 April 2017. The next season flu campaign will launch in September 2017.

 Get the vaccine, not the flu!

-- Pregnant women (vaccine can be given at any stage of pregnancy)
+- pregnant women (at any stage in pregnancy)

-- People with regular contact with pigs, poultry or water fowl.
+- people with regular close contact with poultry, water fowl or pigs

 More information is available on the following pages

 What strains are in this season’s flu vaccine?

 This year's seasonal flu vaccine contains 3 strains of flu viruses as recommended by the World Health Organization (WHO) as the strains most likely to be circulating this season.
 The three strains are

 - A/California/7/2009 (H1N1)pdm09 - like strain (A/California/7/2009, NYMC X-179A)

 - A/Hong Kong/4801/2014 (H3N2) - like strain (A/Hong Kong/4801/2014, NYMC X-263B)

 - B/Brisbane/60/2008 - like strain (B/Brisbane/60/2008, wild type)